GoogleChromeLabs/css-selector-benchmark/README.md

 Benchmarks are HTML pages stored in a subfolder in `./src/benchmarks/`.
 The page **MUST** expose a `window.startTest` method which returns a promise.
 When the test logic is done, it **MUST** resolve that promise.

+This `window.startTest` is automatically invoked by `npm run benchmark x` when the page has loaded.
+Once `window.startTest` has resolved, the benchmark will be closed and any returned output will be logged.

 Using [Chromium’s `PerfTestRunner`](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/third_party/blink/perf_tests/resources/runner.js), a typical test looks like this:

 ```html